 Fair Hills was started in 1906 by the three Ashelman brothers; Hud, Frank and George.
 The Ashelman’s found an abandoned stone fountain in the area of present cabins 10-12 and built their farm house there in 1902.
 They took in summer boarders for a few years and then in 1906 started construction of Fair Hills.
 They enlarged the farmhouse into a guest cottage known as “Elm Cottage.”
 It boasted the only bathtub on the resort.
 This was followed by “The Lodge” (located in the area of cabins 31 through 33).
 The terrace cabins (18 through 26) were added in 1912, only to be destroyed by fire in 1917.
 Resort guests arrived via a canal and lock system down the Pelican River, all the way from Detroit Lakes.
 This river system lasted for about 10 years, and currently is being studied for possible rejuvenation.

 Ed and Bessie Kaldahl ran the resort from 1926 to 1942.
 Then son Chester took over with wife Mildred until 1973.
-Third generation owner Dave Kaldahl and wife Barb still take part in operation at the resort.
-Dave can be found singing in the Hootenanny every Tuesday and cooking in the kitchen every morning.
-Barb leads resort guests on a 3 mile walk every morning at 7am and the leads water aerobics at 9:30am.
+Third generation owner Dave Kaldahl and wife Barb still take part in operations at the resort.
+Dave can be found singing in the Hootenanny every Tuesday!
 Their daughter, Beth Kaldahl Schupp, is the 4th generation and currently runs the resort with her husband Dan.